by Slava Kolpakov

 First strengthening will ensure that this muscle is strong enough to handle any load.
 Yoga and Pilates provide multiple ways of strengthening the Piriformis with external hip rotation and extension exercises.

 Stretching should be done gently and only on healthy tissue.
-Cross-legged forward bend and the Pigeon pose are good stretches for the Piriformis.
-I would recommend not holding these stretches for too long.
+Cross-legged forward bends and Pigeon poses are good stretches for the Piriformis.
+I would recommend not holding these stretches for too long and keeping them gentle, not deep.
 It only takes a few seconds to reach maximum length in Piriformis during a stretch.
-Holding it longer than 10 seconds will start to tag at its attachments and create the risk of a tear.
+Holding it longer than 10 seconds will start to pull at its attachments .